What were the circumstances for the community and families this project impacted?

-How do you select the families?
+How did you select the families?

-Families are selected using a three part process:
+Families were selected using a three-part process:

 When do families move-in?

-Do families receive the homes for free?
+Did the families receive the homes for free?

 By investing into their homes, families are more likely to stay in the homes long-term, take better care of the community, and provide more meaningful feedback through the planning process.

-Is this taking jobs from locals?
+Did this project take jobs from locals?

 What type of maintenance will the houses require?
 What is the estimated cost of maintenance and is this covered by the families or New Story?